earogov/ordset/README.md

 ### Copyright and License

-All code is available under the Apache License Version 2.0 (https://www.apache.org/licenses/LICENSE-2.0).
+All code is available under the MIT license (http://opensource.org/licenses/mit-license.php).